How to get Schengen travel health insurance for Bulgaria

 PRO-TIP: And for a charming, old-school Eastern European experience, hop on a trolleybus — these operate similarly to buses in some larger cities like Sofia and Plovdiv.

-Driving
+Driving in Bulgaria

 If you plan to explore Bulgaria by car, a valid driver's license from your home country is sufficient for up to three months.
 An International Driving Permit (IDP) is not mandatory but recommended for additional identification purposes.